thomasleplus/tinkerit/docs/SecretThermometer.md

-#summary Accessing the secret thermometer on the Arduino 328
-#labels Featured

-= Introduction =
+# Introduction

 It turns out the Arduino 328 has a built in thermometer.
 Not the old Mega8 or 168.
 Not the Arduino Mega.
 Just 328 based Arduinos.

-= Code =
+# Code

 Copy, paste into Arduino and see what it returns.
 It only works on an Arduino with a 328 chip.

-{{{
+`{{{
 long readTemp() {
   long result;
   // Read temperature sensor against 1.1V reference